Why Title Insurance?

 - Undisclosed heirs

-I’m Refinancing, Why do I Deed Title Insurance?
+I’m Refinancing, Why do I need Title Insurance?

-When you refinance you are obtaining a new loan, even if you stay with your original lender.
-Your lender will usually require a new title search and Loan Policy to protect their investment in the property.
-You will not need to purchase a new Owner’s Policy; the one you bought at closing is good for as long as you and your heirs have an interest in the property.
+You will not need to purchase a new Owner’s Policy; the one you bought at closing is good for as long as you own the property.